JuliaAI/LearnAPI.jl/README.md

 `model` stores learned parameters and any byproducts of algorithm execution.

 LearnAPI.jl is mostly method stubs and lots of documentation.
-It does not provide meta-algorithms, such as cross-validation or hyperparameter optimization, but does aim to support such algorithms.
+It does not provide meta-algorithms, such as cross-validation, hyperparameter optimization, or model composition, but does aim to support such algorithms.

 ## Related packages